Yolo Vision Shenzhen

 • Flash Attention: An exact optimization of standard attention.
 It does not approximate; it provides the exact same numerical results, just significantly faster.

 • Sparse Attention: An approximation technique that ignores certain connections to save compute power.
-Unlike Flash Attention, sparse attention trades some precision for speed.
+Unlike Flash Attention, sparse attention methods trade some precision for speed.

 Relevance in Computer Vision and YOLO